gvwilson/thirdbit/src/fiction/iffy/index.md

 and even if I was, where would I go, when something hauled itself over the stern railing.

 "Look out!"
-Wales shouted.
+Wales shouted,
-He pulled Iffy close and spun around to shelter her with his body.
+pushing Iffy behind him.

 "N-n-no need for p-p-panic, citizen."
 A battered Marine hauled derself onto the ship.
-Icy water gushed out between the gaps between the dark blue armor plates of der exoskeleton.
+Icy water streamed out of the gaps between the dark blue armor plates of der exoskeleton.

 Honesty's visor snapped open.
-They looked blankly at Iffy and Wales, then at the two Marines beside the plasma gun.
+De looked blankly at Iffy and Wales.
-"I require medical assistance," de said calmly, and then toppled over in a pool of seawater and blood.
+"I require medical assistance," de said calmly, then toppled over in a pool of seawater and blood.

 "Honesty!"
-Iffy scrambled across the deck to her friend.
+Iffy scrambled across the deck.
 "Honesty, wake up!
-Please, please, wake up!"
+Please, wake up!"

 Wales pulled her off.
 "Iffy!